Opinion polling for the 2020 Republican Party presidential primaries: Statewide polling

 The statewide polls are ordered by the scheduled date of the state's primary or caucus.
 Polls with a sample size of <100 have their 'sample size' cells marked in red to indicate a lack of reliability.

 Iowa caucus

-The Iowa Republican caucus will take place on Monday, February 3, 2020.
+The Iowa Republican caucus took place on Monday, February 3, 2020.

 New Hampshire primary

-The New Hampshire Republican primary will take place on Tuesday, February 11, 2020.
+The New Hampshire Republican primary took place on Tuesday, February 11, 2020.